Fear the reaper: How UW running back Richard Newton rebuilt himself after controversial benching

 Meanwhile, fans should be excited to once again see No. 6 deliver his brand of balletic brutality.

 “My mindset as far as when I have the ball is I never want to make it easy for anyone to tackle me,” Newton said.
 “I want to be the hammer and not the nail.
 I’ve always played like this.
 Not a lot of people are willing to sacrifice their body and glorify their soul.
-That’s something I take pride in when I have the ball: make the defense feel me.”
+That’s something I take pride in when I have the ball: Make the defense feel me.”

 And, if they can, make the defense catch him.
-Because, while Newton technically added five pounds this offseason, he says an improved diet and dedication to conditioning has yielded improved explosiveness.
+Because, while Newton technically added 5 pounds this offseason, he says an improved diet and dedication to conditioning has yielded improved explosiveness.

 “That’s what I’ve been doing this whole offseason, working and trying to get bouncy,” he said.
 “I can always run through the hole and lower my shoulder and be violent.
 I always have that.
 But I’m all about evolving my game and making myself better.
 I’m obsessed with constantly improving.
 That was one of the things this offseason that I really wanted to work on.”

-Sitting at a podium inside Husky Stadium on Saturday, Newton’s demeanor contradicted his chaotic running style.
+Sitting at a podium Saturday inside Husky Stadium, Newton’s demeanor contradicted his chaotic running style.
 With diamond studs in each ear, he leaned forward, stoic, hands folded and taped, quietly answering each question while radiating a comprehensive calm.

 “What I’m most excited about is having fans back in this place,” he said.